 MQ135 module consists of both digital and analogue outputs.
 This module not only provides a binary indication of the presence of combustible gases but also an analogue representation of their concentration in air.
 When gas is detected using the digital output, the indicator LED D0 turns ON and the digital pin will go from logic high to logic low 0V.
 LM393 Op-Amp Comparator IC was used to compare the actual gas value with the value set using the potentiometer.
 The presence of onboard LM393 comparator IC in the MQ135 module also eliminates the need for an external microcontroller.
 Simply power up the module and set the sensitivity of the digital pin using the potentiometer.
 So when the module detects the gas the digital pin will go low.

-While using the analog pin, the analog values (0-5V) read using a microcontroller, that calculates the resistance value.
-By using the external load resistance the resistance variation converted into a suitable voltage variation.
+While using the analogue pin, the analogue values (0-5V) are read using a microcontroller, that calculates the resistance value.
+By using the external load resistance the resistance variation is converted into a suitable voltage variation.
 This will be directly proportional to the concentration of the gas to which the sensor detects.